nakardo/TrendyHotelsServer/README.md

 TrendyHotelsServer
 ==================

-A simple websocket server for TrendyHotels App
+A simple Engine.IO server for TrendyHotels App